William C. Shiel Jr., MD, FACP, FACR

 Antiphospholipid syndrome is also called phospholipid antibody syndrome.
 Antiphospholipid syndrome has been referred to as Hughes syndrome in honor of the doctor who first described it.

 Learn more about: cocaine

-Nevertheless, the antiphospholipid antibody (a protein) is not considered a normal blood protein and has been found in patients to be associated with a number of illnesses.
+Nevertheless, the antiphospholipid antibodies (a protein) are not considered normal blood proteins and have been found to be associated with a number of illnesses.
 These illnesses include abnormal clotting (thrombosis) of arteries (stroke and infarction) and/or veins (phlebitis), premature miscarriages (spontaneous abortions), abnormally low blood platelet counts (thrombocytopenia), purplish mottling discoloration of the skin (livedo reticularis), migraine headaches, and a rare form of inflammation of the nervous tissue of the brain or spinal cord called transverse myelitis.
 Antiphospholipid antibodies have also been detected in over half of patients with the immune disease systemic lupus erythematosus.

 Researchers are recently also finding that there are patients with slowly progressive memory problems and patients with a form of "atypical multiple sclerosis" and antiphospholipid antibodies detectable in their blood.